Housing Applications and Information

 SEVCA- SouthEastern Vermont Community Action

-SEVCA is a non profit organization committed to alleviating poverty around southern Vermont through collaborating and empowering those who are affected by it daily.
+SEVCA is a non profit organization committed to alleviating poverty in southern Vermont through collaborating and empowering those who are affected by it daily.
 SEVCA offers a variety of services including Financial Fitness courses and Money Management classes.

 Financial Management Classes: https://www.sevca.org/news/320-free-online-financial-management-classes-in-march

-Regularly check the “News” section of the webpage for updates on classes offered.
+Check the “News” section of the webpage for updates on classes offered.

 If you are curious about Renter’s Rights and Fair Housing Law, the Champlain Valley Office of Economic Opportunity or CVOEO offers classes and information on Fair Housing Law in Vermont.